sethtroisi/gmp-ecm/build.vs/readme.txt

   http://win-bash.sourceforge.net/

-The set up required to run the tests in this way is:
+The bash executable needs to be obtained and placed in the gmp-ecm root directory alongside the existing test files which have the names test.ext or testlong.ext where 'ext' is the name of the test (for example test.pp1).

-1. Extract bash.exe and put it in the gmp-ecm root directory
+With a Windows command prompt opened in the gmp-ecm root directory, the commands to run one of the tests on the x64|Release version of gmp-ecm is:

-2. For testing the non-GPU version, copy ecm.exe from the bin directory to the gmp-ecm root directory
+  bash test.ext bin\x64\Release\ecm.exe

-3. For testing the GPU version, copy ecm_gpu.exe from the bin directory to the gmp-ecm root directory and then rename the copy to ecm.exe
+ and:

-4. Open a windows command prompt in the gmp-ecm root directory and use the command:
+  bash testlong.ext bin\x64\Release\ecm.exe

-      bash.exe <test_name>
+where 'ext' is the filename extension of the test required.

-   for example 'bash.exe test.pm1'
+To test the GPU version the command is:

-The tests are in the gmp-ecm root directory with the names test.type where 'type' is the type of test.
+  bash test.gpuecm bin\x64\Release\ecm_gpu.exe

-    Brian Gladman, August 2019
+    Brian Gladman, 1st October 2019